-1 Dead, At Least 2 Injured In Package Explosions, Austin Police Say
+At Least 2 Killed In Package Explosions, Austin Police Say

 A teenager was killed and a woman was injured when a package exploded at a home near Martin Luther King Boulevard and Springdale before 7 a.m.
 Monday.
 A few hours later, a 75-year-old woman was taken to the hospital with potentially life-threatening injuries after an explosion in the Montopolis neighborhood.